 Retail Data Innovation Collider

 Work alongside leading industry experts and faculty to develop big data strategies and recommendations for retailers big and small.
 A $5000 cash prize is available!
 Limited to 10 students.
-This is a rare opportunity to learn valuable industry information and judgement about what really works for firms who are considering new uses of (big) data.
+This is a rare opportunity to learn valuable industry information and judgment about what really works for firms who are considering new uses of (big) data.

 Submit your resumes for consideration no later than March 7, 2016